The Rolex Daytona vs. OMEGA Speedmaster

 When choosing the best model for you, consider your style and technical preferences along with price.
 If you’ve got a specific aesthetic in mind or simply want more options and if you want a top-of-the-line, in-house chronometer movement, splurge on the Daytona.
 However, if you want a more attainable option with a sleek and easy design and a solid, reliable movement, the Speedmaster is an equally dependable choice for a steal.

-Check out other Splurge vs. Steal like IWC Portofino vs. NOMOS Datum Orion
+Check out other Splurge vs. Steals like IWC Portofino vs. NOMOS Datum Orion